ncri/ajaxify_rails/README.md

 ### Page Title

-If you define a method called `page_title` in your application controller, Ajaxify will automatically update the page's title tag after the main content has changed.
+If you define a method called `page_title` in your application controller, returning the current page's title, Ajaxify will use it to automatically update the title tag after the main content has changed.

 ### Navigation and other Layout Updates